mikekistler/aspnet-openapi-examples/README.md

 ### description

-Unfortunately there appears to be no simple means to add a description to a parameter operation parameters.
+There appears to be no simple means to add a description to operation parameters when using delegate methods.
+But you can use the `[Description]` attribute on parameters of an endpoint handler implemented as a static method.

 Neither the `[Description]` attribute nor xml comments seem to work.

 However there is the fallback of using a [Document Filter] or an [Operation Filter] to set the `description` property.